 Laminated pads shall be individually molded and shall consist of alternate laminations of elastomer and metal laminates.
 The bearings shall be vulcanized under heat and pressure.
 The mold finish shall conform to standard shop practice.
 The internal steel laminates shall be sandblasted and cleaned of all surface coatings, rust, mill scale, and dirt before bonding, and shall be free of sharp edges and burrs.
-Laminations of elastomer shall be $\frac{1}{2}$ inch, plus or minus $\frac{1}{8}$ inch in thickness.
-Unless otherwise noted on the plans, the top and bottom layers of metal shall be uniformly covered with a maximum of $\frac{1}{8}$ inch of elastomer, except at laminate restraining devices and around holes that will be entirely closed on the finished structure.
-Variations in the location of the metal reinforcement from its theoretical location shall not exceed $\frac{1}{8}$ inch.
+Laminations of elastomer shall be 1⁄2 inch, plus or minus 1⁄4 inch in thickness.
+Unless otherwise noted on the plans, the top and bottom layers of metal shall be uniformly covered with a maximum of 1⁄4 inch of elastomer.
+The edges of the metal shall be uniformly covered with a minimum of 1⁄4 inch of elastomer, except at laminate restraining devices and around holes that will be entirely closed on the finished structure.
+Variations in the location of the metal reinforcement from its theoretical location shall not exceed 1⁄4 inch.